VoronDesign/VoronUsers/printer_mods/dankeeling/CreativeLiveCameraMount/README.md

 Instructions:

+printed from ABS 30% infill on its side, supports optional.

 Unscrew the one screw that the camera mount hindges on and slide the printed part into its place.

 ![20231224_211032~3](https://github.com/DanKeeling/Creative-Live-Camera-Mount/assets/5109514/f2c33d1e-1f6d-4574-8a00-7e0e0873b697)

-mount the printed part to the printer frame wherever convenient with the M3 screw and tnut.
+mount the printed part to the printer frame wherever convenient with the M3 screw and M3 tnut.